prometheus/blackbox_exporter/CONFIGURATION.md

   # HTTP proxy server to use to connect to the targets.
   [ proxy_url: <string> ]

-  # Skip DNS resolution and URL change when an HTTP proxy is set.
+  # Skip DNS resolution and URL change when an HTTP proxy (proxy_url) is set.
   [ skip_resolve_phase_with_proxy: <boolean> | default = false ]

   # OAuth 2.0 configuration to use to connect to the targets.